QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 Whether the consumer's budget constraint is  {eq}`eq:old2` or {eq}`eq:old2p` and whether we take $W$ as a free parameter or instead as an endogenous variable   will  affect the consumer's marginal utility of wealth.

-Consequently, how we set $\mu$  determines whether we are constucting
+Consequently, how we set $\mu$  determines whether we are constructing

 * a **Marshallian** demand curve, as when we use {eq}`eq:old2` and solve for $\mu$ using equation {eq}`eq:old4` below, or
 * a **Hicksian** demand curve, as when we  treat $\mu$ as a fixed parameter and solve for $W$ from {eq}`eq:old2p`.